abhishettyy/Calculator/README.md

 # Web-Based Calculator

-A responsive and user-friendly calculator built with vanilla HTML, CSS, and JavaScript.
+A responsive and user-friendly calculator built with  HTML, CSS, and JavaScript.
 This project features a clean, retro-inspired design with a digital display font and handles both mouse and keyboard inputs.

 [**Live Demo**](https://abhishettyy.github.io/Calculator/)